hiratara/p5-Test-AutoMock/README.md

 # NAME

-Test::LazyMock - It's new $module
+Test::AutoMock - It's new $module

 # SYNOPSIS

-    use Test::LazyMock;
+    use Test::AutoMock;

 # DESCRIPTION

-Test::LazyMock is ...
+Test::AutoMock is ...

 # LICENSE